KJWhitehead/quizzee_rascals/README.md

   <tr>
     <th>User Story</th>
     <th>Features</th>
-    <th>Bugs / Issues - tested across all viewports of all devices using Google Dev Tools</th>
+    <th>Bugs / Issues - tested across viewports of all devices using Google Dev Tools</th>
   </tr>
    <tr>
-    <td>As a user, I want a flowing user experience, without any bugs or glitches interrupting it</td>
+    <td>As a user, I want a flowing user experience, without any bugs or glitches </td>
-    <td>No bugs in the site that that impede user interaction with site</td>
+    <td>No bugs or issues that impede user interaction with site</td>
-    <td>3 second delay between selecting answer and next question</td>
+    <td>Three second delay between selecting answer and next question</td>

   </tr>